Andryushik/World-radios-APP/README.md

 If radio carousel loading slow or you see the alert, you can change the server in settings.

-You can back to homepage by click to the player picture.
+You can back to homepage by clicking to the player logo.

 ## Structure of the project